Accelerate deals and increase win rates with the leading enterprise demo platform.

 Make sure to integrate your demo assets with your CRM, marketing automation platforms, and other tools.
 This will not only streamline the sales process, but will also make it much easier to measure the impact your interactive demo is having on revenue.

-Step 6: Launch and share
+Step 6: Launch and share new interactive demo

 Work with Marketing to post and promote your new interactive demo in the appropriate channels, optimizing for the gap in the customer journey that it was designed to fill (from Step 1).
 For instance, if the demo was created to help grow the funnel, try featuring it on the home page of your website.
 If it was created as a mid-funnel acceleration asset, announce its availability in your CRM or sales portal.